-The Federal Reserve announced the end of its bond-buying program to support the economy Wednesday, but signaled no change in plans to keep interest rates at their historically low levels well into 2015.
+The Federal Reserve announced the end of its bond-buying program, but signaled that it will keep its main lever on interest rates at near-zero levels

 “On balance, a range of labor market indicators suggests that underutilization of labor resources is gradually diminishing,” the Federal Open Market Committee said in its post-meeting monetary policy announcement Wednesday.
 The statement said the economic outlook has improved since the committee’s previous meeting, referring to “solid job gains and a lower unemployment rate.”

 The rate-setting committee announced it will stop buying long-term bonds under its “Quantitative Easing” program, fulfilling a move that it explicitly predicted in its last policy announcement in September.

 The Fed began the current round of stimulus in 2012.
 The move aimed to support the housing market by pumping money into mortgage-backed securities and Treasury bonds.
 The Fed began winding the program down in December 2013, when it started cutting back — or tapering — the purchases.

 On Wednesday, the committee announced it will make the final reduction, cutting monthly purchases from $15 billion to zero and concluding the program.
 It will continue reinvesting proceeds from mortgage-backed securities and renewing Treasuries when they expire.

 The Fed’s main lever on the economy is its control of interest rates, and the FOMC reinforced expectations that there will be no abrupt change in its current policy of ultra-low rates.
 It has kept the federal funds rate near zero since late 2008 to support recovery in the job market following the financial crisis.
 The federal funds rate is the rate on short-term loans that banks make to each other to meet reserve requirements.